nus-cs2103/website-base/admin/tp-expectations.md

    1. Work related to renaming the product
    1. Work related to changing the product icon
    1. Morphing the product into a different product
-1. Setting up the GitHub, Travis, AppVeyor, etc.
+1. Setting up the GitHub org/repo
 1. Maintaining the issue tracker
 1. Release management
 1. Updating user/developer docs that are not specific to a feature %%e.g. documenting the target user profile%%